MonashDataFluency/Power_BI/docs/01-setup.md

 ### Authors and copyright {-}

-This course is developed for the Monash Bioinformatics Platform by Paul Harrison.
+This course is developed for the Monash Data Fluency Team.

 <img src="figures/CC-BY.png" width="44" style="display: block; margin: auto;" />